divega/EntityFramework.Docs/entity-framework/ef6/managing-schemas/migrations/automatic-code-first-migrations.md

 ms.prod: "entity-framework"
 ms.author: divega
 ms.manager: avickers
 ms.technology: entity-framework-6
 ms.topic: "article"
 ms.assetid: 0eb86787-2161-4cb4-9cb8-67c5d6e95650
 caps.latest.revision: 3
 ---
 # Automatic Code First Migrations
-This topic assumes you have a basic knowledge of [Code First Migrations](../ef6/code-first-migrations.md) in Entity Framework.

 Automatic Migrations allows you to use Code First Migrations without having a code file in your project for each change you make.
 Not all changes can be applied automatically - for example column renames require the use of a code-based migration.

+> [!NOTE]
+> This article assumes you know how to use Code First Migrations in basic scenarios.
+If you don’t, then you’ll need to read [Code First Migrations](~/ef6/managing-schemas/code-first-migrations.md) before continuing.

-### Recommendation for Team Environments
+## Recommendation for Team Environments

 You can intersperse automatic and code-based migrations but this is not recommended in team development scenarios.
 If you are part of a team of developers that use source control you should either use purely automatic migrations or purely code-based migrations.
 Given the limitations of automatic migrations we recommend using code-based migrations in team environments.